 If you need to demolish a wall or just to cut a hole in it, be careful that you do not affect the structure of your house during the operation.
 You don want to remove a load-bearing wall without installing adequate headers.

-Home improvement generally mean a lot of mess in the entire house, and not covering or protecting properly the pieces of furniture inside it, the floors or the sofas will mean adding to the mess and spending more in the end.
+Home improvement generally involves a lot of messy debris in at least part of the house, and not covering or properly protecting the pieces of furniture inside it, the floors or the sofas will mean adding to the mess and spending more in the end.

 Licensed Contractors vs DIY

-The changes related to pipes, electricity, and gas lines should be done by the licensed experts as dictated by your local building codes.
+The changes related to pipes, electricity, and gas lines should be done by the licensed experts as dictated by your local building codes in most locations.
 You will need building permits and inspections for these tasks.
 Once the city gets in your pocket, your budget takes another hit.

 A proper painting job and drywall repair and finishing can be done by most of us however, and these labor costs savings will go a long way in offsetting the budget.
 Do what you can; let the pros tackle the rest.